Platform

 THE PROBLEM

-Native American communities are fragmenting.
+Native American communities

 Native elders are the primary keepers of knowledge within communities.
 They share information through oral storytelling, which is difficult to emulate through most modern-day technology.